We have five factories and 19 years of experience in plant extracts

 6.6 Conclusion

-While more research is needed to fully understand the extent of Citrus bioflavonoids' role in immune system support, the available evidence suggests that they can provide a range of benefits.
-By enhancing immune cell function, modulating the immune response, exhibiting antiviral and antimicrobial activity, supporting gut health, and reducing oxidative stress, Citrus bioflavonoids may help to strengthen the body's natural defenses and promote overall health and well-being.
+While more research is needed to fully understand the extent of citrus bioflavonoids' role in immune system support, the available evidence suggests that they can provide a range of benefits.
+By enhancing immune cell function, modulating the immune response, exhibiting antiviral and antimicrobial activity, supporting gut health, and reducing oxidative stress, citrus bioflavonoids may help to strengthen the body's natural defenses and promote overall health and well-being.

 7. Impact on Skin Health